+When we talk about to the resident's rights in healthcare, we are usually referring to the rights, duties and obligations exercised in a relationship between resident/nurse, resident/doctor and/or resident/care provider.
+To me, this is where dilemmas arise: from the clash between the resident's rights to choice, decision-making and risk-taking, versus the nurses'/doctors'/providers' obligations to provide safe services, albeit heavily regulated, within a home-like environment.
 If you’re like me, and you hear the term 'home-like environment' again, you’ll go crazy!
 This is because the environment is not at all like their home used to be.
-The home we provide is full of rules and regulations.
-In fact, when a resident enters residential care they often begin a slow but steady downhill journey where free will and decision-making is slowly stripped away, until they can become quite dependent.
+The 'home' we provide is full of rules and regulations.
+In fact, when a resident enters residential care, they often begin a slow but steady downhill journey where free will and decision-making are slowly stripped away until the person becomes quite dependent.